Students on Diversity, Equity and Belonging

 Education: B.S., New York University

-Student organizations/extracurricular activities: Virginia Law Veterans, Korean American Law Student Association, Virginia Journal of Social Policy and the Law, Law Christian Fellowship, U.S. Army Reserve
+Student organizations/extracurricular activities: Virginia Law Veterans, Korean American Law Student Association, Virginia Journal of Social Policy & the Law, Law Christian Fellowship, U.S. Army Reserve

 What does diversity mean to you?
 Diversity is when one is judged by his or her character rather than by characteristics.
 It's a sense of respect that stems from recognizing that people are different.
 All have different ways to contribute to the common and most pressing issues of our time.